DesarrolloAntonio/Shiori-Android-Client/README.md

 </div>

 ## Description
-PageKeeper is an innovative bookmark management application that revolutionizes the way users save, organize, and access their favorite web pages.
-Built upon the robust [Shiori platform](https://github.com/go-shiori/shiori), PageKeeper offers a seamless experience across all devices.
+Shiori is an innovative bookmark management application that revolutionizes the way users save, organize, and access their favorite web pages.
+Built upon the robust [Shiori platform](https://github.com/go-shiori/shiori), Shiori offers a seamless experience across all devices.

 ## Screenshots
 |                                                      |                                                      |                                                      |                                                      |